theforeman/foreman_templates/README.md

 ## Configuration

-There is UI no configuration at this time.
+There is no UI configuration at this time.

 ## Usage

+### Import

 The plugin provides a Rake task to import the templates.
 To use it, simply do